astropy/specreduce/docs/extraction.rst

 weighted sum over the extraction aperture.
 For `~specreduce.extract.HorneExtract`, the optimal extraction algorithm naturally produces properly weighted uncertainties.

+Note that the Horne algorithm weights each pixel by its inverse variance.
+If the variance is derived from the noisy data itself, for example as the Poisson variance of the observed counts, pixels that fluctuate upwards receive less weight than pixels that fluctuate downwards, and the extracted flux is biased low by roughly the inverse of the counts per pixel (Horne 1986, Sect.
+II.C, eq.
+13).
+By default `~specreduce.extract.HorneExtract` therefore re-estimates the variances from the extraction model before the final extraction, fitting for each dispersion element a linear relation between the input variances and the model flux.
+This recovers the read-noise and gain terms without requiring them as inputs.
+Pass ``model_variance=False`` to weight with the input variances as given.

 Calling the extraction methods
 ------------------------------